briandorsey/til.cafe/content/blog/2023/playdate-development-is-easy-and-fun/index.md

 [taxonomies]
 post_type=["log"]
 [extra]
-summary="Walkthrough my first experiment and think about *why* their developer experience is so good."
+summary="Walkthrough of my first experience with developing for Playdate and thinking about *why* their developer experience is so good."
 +++

 I recently got a quirky little handheld gaming device, called [Playdate](https://play.date).
 I had a fantastic early experience developing for it.
 It's gotten me more excited about programming than anything else in years.
 And...
 I don't understand exactly why.
 This is my attempt to think it through.